 Sherman Severin, Ph.D.

-Sherman Severin, who was born in Dominica, is a co-founder of BGI and the former chairman of Marylhurst University’s Graduate Department of Management.
-He is the author of In the Twinkle of an Eye – Corporate Extinction & Rebirth, a book about personal and corporate rebirth during downsizing.
-Sherman has been a national keynote speaker on corporate change, management, generational work issues, and sustaining innovation in large corporations.
+Sherman Severin, who passed away in November 2013, was a co-founder of BGI and the former chairman of Marylhurst University’s Graduate Department of Management.
+He was the author of In the Twinkle of an Eye – Corporate Extinction & Rebirth, a book about personal and corporate rebirth during downsizing.
+Sherman was a national keynote speaker on corporate change, management, generational work issues, and sustaining innovation in large corporations.
 As a principle management consultant with PricewaterhouseCoopers, he specialized in creating alternative scenarios for business strategies and implementation.
 Sherman worked on energy deregulation and new environmental technologies.
-His business and entrepreneurial history includes: cofounder and former acting VP of Business Development, CTO at a national retail energy transaction exchange information clearinghouse, and President and CEO of United Epitaxial Technologies, an engineered materials company.
-He has an MBA in Management Science from Iona College in New York state, and received his doctorate in Material Science & Solid State Physics from the University of Iowa.
+His business and entrepreneurial history includes: co-founder and former acting VP of business development, CTO at a national retail energy transaction exchange information clearinghouse, and president and CEO of United Epitaxial Technologies, an engineered materials company.
+He earned an MBA in Management Science from Iona College in New York state, and received his doctorate in Material Science & Solid State Physics from the University of Iowa.